RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Arts/Literature/Non-fiction/Evolutionary Classification In The Modern World.md

 title: Evolutionary Classification In The Modern World
 enableToc: true
 tags:
-  - topic:art:literature:non-fiction
+  - topic:art/literature/non-fiction
   - status:empty
 ---

 > [!note] [[Meta/Meta|Meta]] || [[Meta/Article Types#Empty|Empty Article]]
-> This page is empty!
+> This article is empty!
 It currently provides no information on its topic, but you can help by commenting or suggesting an edit through [GitHub issues](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues/new/choose)!

 # Book
 ### The Taxonomical Tree

 # Reception

-# See also
+# See Also
 - [[Encyclopedia Mysenvaria/Indexes/Art/List of Written Works|List of Written Works]]